Msx00/UR5e-UR7e_Control/README.md

-It is recommended to run on Windows X64 platform/configuration.
+It is recommended to run on Windows X64 platform.
+The studio supports complete RTDE and Dashboard founction.